 To make an appointment with a Cleveland Clinic MS specialist at Hillcrest Hospital, call 216.636.5860 or toll-free 866.588.2264.

-F – FACE: If the person smiles, does one side of the face droop?
+- F – Face: Ask person to smile.
+Does one side of the face droop?

-A – ARMS: If the person raises both arms, does one drift downward?
+- A – Arm: Ask the person to raise both arms.
+Does one arm drift downward?

-T – TIME: If the person shows any of these symptoms, call 9-1-1 immediately
+- T – Time: If you observe any of these signs, call 9-1-1 immediately.

 For an appointment, call at 866.588.2264.